Da Vinci Plan Net

-In this tutorial, we'll walk through setting up the FHIR service in Azure API for FHIR to pass the Touchstone tests for the Da Vinci PDEX Payer Network (Plan-Net) Implementation Guide.
+In this tutorial, we'll walk through setting up the FHIR service in Azure Health Data Services (hereby called FHIR service) to pass the Touchstone tests for the Da Vinci PDEX Payer Network (Plan-Net) Implementation Guide.

 Touchstone capability statement

-The first test that we'll focus on is testing Azure API for FHIR against the Da Vinci Plan-Net capability statement.
+The first test that we'll focus on is testing the FHIR service against the Da Vinci Plan-Net capability statement.
 If you run this test without any updates, the test will fail due to missing search parameters and missing profiles.

 Define search parameters